-Although Agua Prieta isn’t a tourist destination in the same sense as some other well-known Mexican locations, it has always been popular for Americans to visit as a shopping destination.
+Although Agua Prieta isn’t a tourist destination in the same sense as other well-known Mexican locations, it has always been popular for Americans to visit as a shopping destination.
 More recently, US and Canadian visitors have been coming here for dental treatment, attracted by its convenient location and affordable prices.

-Originally settled by Chiricahua Apache Indians it was founded toward the end of the 19th century when workers from the nearby mining companies moved in.
-With a population of around 80,000 it is one of the largest communities in Sonora, but nowadays the principle economic activities are manufacturing, commerce and agriculture.
+Originally settled by Chiricahua Apache Indians, it was founded toward the end of the 19th century when workers from the nearby mining companies moved in.
+With a population of around 80,000, Agua Prieta is one of the largest communities in Sonora.
+The principal economic activities are manufacturing, commerce and agriculture.

-Modern dental clinics in Mexico are far removed from the image of ill-qualified dentists working in unhygienic backstreet clinics with out-dated equipment.
+Modern dental clinics in Mexico are far removed from the image of ill-qualified dentists working in unhygienic backstreet clinics with outdated equipment.
 In fact, the growth of medical and dental tourism throughout Mexico has seen an increase in modern, state-of-the-art facilities, equipped with the latest in technology and dentists who are as knowledgeable in their areas of expertise as any of their counterparts over the border.

-- Average cost of a single dental crown in the US $1,200; At a dentist in Agua Prieta $250
+- Average cost of a single dental crown in the US $1,200; at a dentist in Agua Prieta $250

-- Average cost of dental implant and crown in the US $3,900; At a dentist in Agua Prieta $1,100
+- Average cost of dental implant and crown in the US $3,900; at a dentist in Agua Prieta $1,100

-(Image by: Artotem)
+(Image by Artotem)

 The reality is that while there are isolated pockets of problem areas affected by drug-related violence in Mexico there are still vast swathes of this enormous country that are no less safe to visit than anywhere else in the world.

 Providing you choose a good dentist then yes, the quality of your care will be just as good as you would receive at home.
-We must emphasise that it is important you find a qualified and trustworthy dentist as, unfortunately, there are good and bad dentists wherever you go in the world.
+We must emphasize that it is important you find a qualified and trustworthy dentist as, unfortunately, there are good and bad dentists wherever you go in the world.
 Doing your research is the most important part of the process – and often the most difficult.

-At Dental Departures we have streamlined this process, having already pre-checked and vetted our dentists, visited the clinics and generally made certain for ourselves that standards are high.
+At Dental Departures we have streamlined this process, having already pre-checked and vetted our dentists, visited the clinics and made certain for ourselves that standards are high.
 We consistently monitor feedback from our patients - and you can see their real reviews for yourself on our website – and pride ourselves on delivering an honest and reliable service that our patients can trust.

 Our clinics offer a high-quality service, delivered with the best tools-of-the-trade and high-grade materials, ensuring you will have a good experience, hopefully surpassing your expectations.

 Although you are assured of receiving treatment from a quality-checked dentist, very occasionally things may go awry as no-one can guarantee 100% the outcome of dental and medical procedures.
-In these circumstances we will be on hand to help and would urge you to contact us in the first instance so that we can get the ball rolling and get your problem resolved as speedily as possible.
+In these circumstances, we will be on hand to help and would urge you to contact us in the first instance so that we can get the ball rolling and get your problem resolved as speedily as possible.

 Most dental offices prefer US cash.
-However, many also accept debit/credit cards, personal and travellers checks, but you will need to check with your preferred dental office.
+However, many also accept debit/credit cards, personal and travelers' checks, but you will need to check with your preferred dental office.
 Please note that some credit card transactions may be subject to a handling fee of 3-4%.

 The border crossing at Douglas-Agua Prieta is open 24 hours a day, but there are a lot of people who use it and so it gets busy at peak times.
-Also during holiday times and festivals it gets busier so you will be just as well to check before you leave.
+Also during holiday times and festivals, it gets busier so you will be just as well to check before you leave.
 If you are driving we recommend you have plenty of bottled water, in case of delays.

 Our dentists are open all year round and so you may visit at any time of the year that suits you.

-A lot of our dental clinics are wheelchair-friendly and many provide pick-up or shuttle services from the border or your hotel.
+Our best dental clinics are wheelchair-friendly and many provide pick-up or shuttle services from the border or your hotel.
 Let us know and we will do our best to get you along to see one of our dentists.

 The Sonora desert landscape, historical landmarks, friendly people and warm sunshine all year round offer snowbirds traveling south to escape the weather a good reason to visit.

-The town is rich in native American history and was the location of a famous battle in the early 1900s between Pancho Villa and the Mexican authorities.
+The town is rich in Native American history and was the location of a famous battle in the early 1900s between Pancho Villa and the Mexican authorities.

 Your US insurance will not cover you for driving in Mexico and at least 3rd party insurance is now a requirement for driving in Mexico.
 You can arrange this online from as little as $10 a day.

-(Main Image by: Joe Parks)
+(Main Image by Joe Parks)